Sujay-M/Extend/README.md

 # Extend
 Android Application

-An application for android device collaboration (Extending scrrens) for viewing images and videos.
+An application for android device collaboration (Extending screens) for viewing images and videos.